-To assist you in deciding whether to visit the current exhibition and support you during your visit, you can download an accessible version of the labels and wall text and an accessible version of Visual Descriptions of a selection of the Exhibits.
+To assist you in deciding whether to visit the current exhibition and also support you during your visit, you can download an accessible version of the Labels, Wall Text and Commentary and an accessible version of Visual Descriptions of a selection of the Exhibits from our website.
 You may also bring copies of these documents with you on your tablet, phone or laptop to the Gallery.
 If you use audio in the Gallery, we prefer visitors to also use headphones.
-Printed guides are also available in the Gallery
+A Large Print copy of the Labels is available in the Gallery.